GoogleCloudPlatform/nodejs-serverless-microservices-demo/README.md

 * tooling to deploy from scratch (Deployment Manager?)
 * app to clean up the "staging" bucket
 * Basic styling of the frontend (use https://material.io/components/web/)
-* error handling
 * Polish the README files
-* Move the screenshot service to GAE Standard
 * Hangouts Chat notifier function
 * User can delete a website
 * Add a back action on the website details page